Fast Food Breakfast Wars – Taco Bell vs McDonalds

 Taco Bell on the other hand is not faced with this problem.
 For more than a year, the popular Mexican fast food chain has been offering breakfast – and that the whole day long.
 Wild experiments with tacos, mince, waffles or scrambled eggs have earned the menu the name “Franken Food” in allusion to the Frankenstein experiments.
 Still, fans love the unusual creations – especially the hexagonal crunch wraps that are featured as symbols of resistance against the round McDonalds muffins.

 Whether Taco Bell, which is owned by the industry giant Yum! along with Kentucky Fried Chicken and Pizza Hut, likes the campaign remains to be seen.
 The expert audience, however is split in their opinions about the ad video.
 Taco Bell was an underdog and therefore had to act scrappy to get attention.
 The clip has certainly had this impact, claims the US trade journal “Adweek”.
 In light of the mass executions and other war crimes of Stalin and the Mao regime it had alluded to, however, the whole thing was a little tactless.

-For more deals and menus, please make a "Site Search" with our search function.
+For more deals and menus, please use our search function.
 We usually have several pages with different menus and promotions for the same company or restaurant.
-Alternatively, you can ask a question or leave a suggestion in the comment section below each page.
+Alternatively, ask a question or leave a complaint, suggestion or praise in the comment section below each page.
 New deals and specials are often listed in the comment section.

 Prices and menu items change often, so we try to up-date the menu pages every 2 or 3 months.

-You can now also rate a restaurant chain or menu by using our star rating system.
-You can rate your customer experience below, by clicking on the star ratings.
+You can now also rate a restaurant chain or menu by using our Star Rating system.
+Rate your customer experience above, by clicking on the Star Ratings.
 Choose from 1 to 5 stars.

 Thank you for visiting AllFoodMenuPrices.com.